Emergent non-Hermitian localization phenomena in the synthetic space of zero-dimensional bosonic systems: Abstract

 \section{Abstract}

 Phase transitions in non-Hermitian systems are at the focus of cutting edge theoretical and experimental research.
 On the one hand, parity-time- ($\cal PT$-) and anti-$\cal PT$-symmetric physics have gained ever-growing interest, due to the existence of non-Hermitian spectral singularities called exceptional points (EPs).
 On the other, topological and localization transitions in non-Hermitian systems reveal new phenomena, e.g., the non-Hermitian skin effect and the absence of conventional bulk-boundary correspondence.
 The great majority of previous studies exclusively focus on non-Hermitian Hamiltonians, whose realization requires an {\it a priori} fine-tuned extended lattices to exhibit topological and localization transition phenomena.
-In this work, we show how the non-Hermitian localization phenomena can naturally emerge in the synthetic field moments space of zero-dimensional bosonic anti-$\cal PT$ and $\cal PT$-symmetric quantum dimers.
+In this work, we show how the non-Hermitian localization phenomena can naturally emerge in the synthetic field moments space of zero-dimensional bosonic systems, e.g., in anti-$\cal PT$ and $\cal PT$-symmetric quantum dimers.
 This offers an opportunity to simulate localization transitions in low-dimensional systems, without the need to construct complex arrays of, e.g., coupled cavities or waveguides.
 Indeed, the field moment equations of motion can describe an equivalent (quasi-)particle moving in a one-dimensional (1D) synthetic lattice.
 This synthetic field moments space can exhibit a nontrivial localization phenomena, such as non-Hermitian skin effect, induced by the presence of highly-degenerate EPs.
-We demonstrate our results on the example of an exactly solvable non-Hermitian 1D model, emerging in the moments space of an anti-$\cal PT$-symmetric two-mode system.
+We demonstrate our findings on the example of an anti-$\cal PT$-symmetric two-mode system, whose higher-order field moments eigenspace is emulated by a synthetic 1D non-Hermitian Hamiltonian having a Sylvester matrix shape.
 Our results can be directly verified in state-of-the-art optical setups, such as superconducting circuits and toroidal resonators, by measuring photon moments or correlation functions.